Best credit cards with low minimum spending requirements

 Hilton Honors American Express Card: Best hotel credit card

-The Amex Hilton Honors American Express earns 80,000 Hilton bonus points after spending $1,000 on purchases within the first three months of account opening.
+The Amex Hilton Honors American Express earns 80,000 bonus points after you spend $1,000 on eligible purchases within the first three months of account opening.

 Amex will occasionally will send offers to their cardholders giving them the opportunity to upgrade their credit card to a more premium Hilton card — and a chance to earn its bonus.

-After earning this welcome bonus, you could receive a message inviting you to open a card like the Hilton Honors American Express Surpass® Card and earn 130,000 bonus after spending $2,000 within the first three months of account opening.
+After earning this welcome bonus, you could receive a message inviting you to open a card like the Hilton Honors American Express Surpass® Card and earn 130,000 Hilton Honors Bonus Points after you use your new Card to make $2,000 in eligible purchases within the first 3 months of Card Membership.
 You can keep the same account number when you upgrade or downgrade a card, so it’s like earning multiple bonuses with one credit card!

 There’s obviously no guarantee you’ll get this invite, but there are many data points showing that it’s not exactly a rarity.

-The card provides you with the lowest-tier Hilton status for free, Silver Elite status, the three main benefits being (terms apply):
+The card provides you with the lowest-tier Hilton status, Silver Elite status, the three main benefits being (terms apply):

 - 7 points per dollar spent at participating Hilton hotels